TinkerTools/tinker-hp/GPU/README.md

 <H2><B>WARNING ! </b></h2>   <b>This GPU version is NOT an official release of Tinker-HP.</b>

       But this is the version that is fighting against the COVID-19 since the beginning of March 2020.
       We decided to make it freely available to the scientific community.
+The code has been extensively tested on 2080, V100 and A100 NVIDIA cards.
+It will be part of the major Tinker-HP 1.3 2021 release.

 # Getting started with Tinker-HP
    - Installation Guide